 It still has excellent elements intended for interior and architectural design, however customers are often paying the software’s high price tag without using a wide range of its features.

 This is where SketchUp alternatives come into play.
-Here we will look at the top features SketchUp offers to designers and how these top five SketchUp alternatives compare.
+Here we will look at the top features SketchUp offers to designers and how these top six SketchUp alternatives compare.

 What are the Key Features SketchUp Offers Interior Designers?